About

 Our sister-projects

-We are one of 26 projects across Scotland, which make up the Culture Collective programme., which runs until October 2022.
+We were one of 26 projects across Scotland, which made up the Culture Collective programme.
+To see our wonderful sister-projects, visit the Culture Collective website.